Dripping water

 Sounds

-This track is built around a steady rhythm of 30-60 drops per minute, matching meditative frequency rather than torture.
-Each drop's spectral signature — a short pulse with a bright high-frequency attack and rapid decay — is read by the brain as "an event without threat".
+This track is built around a steady rhythm of 30 to 60 drops per minute, in the meditative range rather than the torture range.
+Each drop's spectral signature, a short pulse with a bright high-frequency attack and rapid decay, is read by the brain as an event without threat.

-Pairs well with damp cave, water trickle, Om mantra.
-Don't combine with other drop-based sounds (rain on the windowsill) — overlapping impulses become irritating.
-Not recommended for those with OCD focused on "endless repetition".
+Pairs well with damp cave, water trickle and an Om mantra.
+Don't combine it with other drop-based sounds such as rain on the windowsill; overlapping impulses become irritating.
+Not recommended for OCD focused on endless repetition.

 Included in Mixes